Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Introduction

-Overall, we can summarize our contributions as \begin{itemize} \item A probabilistic factor graph based framework with novel hybrid factors for modeling both discrete and continuous variables jointly, and an algorithm for efficient variable elimination and MAP optimization. \item Complexity analysis of our framework and approaches to constraint the exponential growth of hypotheses involved in hybrid inference. \item Application to hybrid SLAM on the \textit{City10000} dataset with ambiguous odometry measurements. \end{itemize}
+Overall, our contributions are the following \begin{itemize} \item A factor graph framework with novel hybrid factors for modeling discrete and continuous variables jointly. \item Hybrid Sum-Product and Max-Product algorithms for efficient variable elimination and MAP optimization. \item Complexity analysis of our approach along with probabilistic techniques to constrain the exponential growth of hypotheses during inference. \item Validation on a large-scale, nonlinear SLAM dataset and a real-world pose graph optimization problem, both with ambiguous odometry measurements and loop closures. \end{itemize}